-POTPOURRI INTRO DEV
+POTPOURRI MICRO INTRO DEV BLURB

 DEV